Last Updated on May 14, 2019 by Klaus Crow

 – Apply the knowledge to your rhythm playing, songwriting, soloing and improvisation.

-– Discover how it relates to every aspect of guitar playing as your knowledge expands over time.
+– Discover how chord formulas relate to every aspect of guitar playing as your knowledge expands over time.

 What is a Chord Formula?